The Phases of the Menstrual CycleJan 31, 2022

 It’s important to note that this is the time that you are the most fertile.
 Knowing your ovulatory window is key if you are trying to conceive OR trying to avoid pregnancy.
 While an egg is viable for only 24 hours, sperm is viable for up to 5 days.
 Therefore, THERE IS A 6 DAY WINDOW IN WHICH YOU CAN BECOME PREGNANT.
 I write that with emphasis because I want you to really understand that you cannot get pregnant every single day of your cycle.
 If you have intercourse with a male up to 5 days prior and up to 24 hours after ovulation, you will need to know that conception is possible.
 Barrier methods of birth control are recommended to avoid pregnancy if that is not your goal.

 Cervical fluid will also be a wet/slippery/egg-white-like substance.
-The change in viscosity is a more hospitable environment for sperm to flow toward the egg.
+The change in viscosity creates a more hospitable environment for sperm to flow toward the egg.
 You can learn more about how to track your menstrual cycle here if you are trying to conceive or trying to avoid pregnancy.

 Luteal - Days 22-28

 Cervical fluid will be sticky or absent during this phase as hormone levels fall.
-PMS symptoms may occur during this phase especially if there is a hormonal imbalance. *NOTE-Just because something is common, like PMS symptoms, it does not necessarily mean that it is normal.
+PMS symptoms may occur during this phase especially if there is a hormonal imbalance. *NOTE-Just because something is common, like PMS symptoms, does not necessarily mean it is normal.
 Testosterone can rise slightly towards the end of this phase as well.

 Check out this image for an illustration of the rise and fall of hormones throughout the menstrual cycle.